Donvine254/Shella-Trendy/README.md

 <h1>Shella Trendy</h1>
 <h2>Description<h2>
 Shella Trendy is an e-commerce website that allows users to shop for shoes, bags, and clothes.
-The website features a variety of products for both men and women, and includes a search functionality and screen to top button for easier navigation.
-The website also includes a "Let's Chat" button that connects users to customer support chat agents.
+The website is designed to make it easier for the business to operate online without relying on third-party websites such as Facebook Marketplace that are full of scammers.
+The website wil provide consumers with easier access to our products and optimize visibility through SEO.
+Shella trendy website features a variety of products for both men and women that are fetched from the company public API, and includes a search functionality, add to cart, add to wishlist, subscribe to newsletter section and screen to top button for easier navigation.
+The website also includes a "Let's Chat" button that connects users to customer support chat agents and makes the website lively and responsive to user interactions.

 <h2>Setup<h2>
 To run the website locally, follow these steps: